Exihack/ProjetRansomware/Ransomware code/README.md

 * pip install cryptography
 * pip install cx-freeze

-This code will be improve to add new features like :

-* Improve the code in general

 # Notes

 * This ransomware uses a multi-threading system to improve the encrypting process